bichlepa/ahk-unicode-enter/README.md

 Enter a keyword and press **#**.
 Your keyword will be replaced by the first unicode character.
 If multiple unicode characters have the same keyword you can press **#** multiple times and choose which one you want.

 ## how to define
 You can easily define your own keyword - character pairs.
-Create a new .txt file in the folder "unicode definitions" and follow those rules:
+Create a new .txt file in the folder "unicode definitions" (use UTF-8 encoding) and follow those rules:
 * write one or multiple keywords separated by comma.
 * enter an equal sign: **=**
 * write one or multiple characters or strings separated by comma.